chxikva/Scraper/README.md

 Export it as a CSV file.
 Generate a Python script for automated extraction.
 Generated Python Script Example
 When you extract a table, a Python script is also generated.
 This script can be reused to extract the same table from the specified webpage.
-Example script:

-import requests
-from bs4 import BeautifulSoup
-import pandas as pd

 Dependencies
 All required dependencies are listed in requirements.txt.
 To install them, run: pip install -r requirements.txt